dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/2-abs-value.md

 $\boldsymbol{ |ab| = |a|\cdot|b| }$

-Likewise, we will divide it into four cases and see if the identity holds true.
+Likewise, we will divide it into four cases and see if the identity holds.

 1. When both $a$ and $b$ are positive, $ab$ is also positive.
 Then $|a|=a$, $|b|=b$, and $|ab|=ab$.
 Thus
 \begin{align}